 - make school clothing more affordable for families by eliminating the risk of peer pressure to wear transiently fashionable and expensive clothes

-Each Canberra public school, in conjunction with their school board, develops and implements school student dress standards policy and procedures in partnership with the school community.
+Each ACT public school, in conjunction with their school board, develops and implements school student dress standards policy and procedures in partnership with the school community.
 Primary and high schools will develop strategies to provide affordable options for families and ensure that uniforms are suitable for all students regardless of gender identity, preferred presentation, ethnicity, religion, age, disability, pregnancy or body shape.
 A key principle for the development of a school based uniform procedure, is school uniforms should promote freedom of choice for all students by categorising options by clothing type, rather than gender.

 To view the Dress Standards and Uniforms in Canberra Public Schools Policy and supporting documents please click on the link below.